v-xchen-v/EloBench/README.md

 2. *Question Pool Management*
     - *Question Database*:  A diverse and extensive database of questions.
-        - TODO: categorized by difficulty, type(factual, reasoning, etc), and topic
     - Randomized Question Selection: Mechanism for selection questions randomly to ensure a fair and unbais challenge for each model.

 3. *Answer Assessment*